Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: Scintillation characteristics of the undoped CsI crystal

-We measured the light yield of the undoped CsI crystal with the $^{109}$Cd source for temperatures ranging from 86\,K to 293\,K. To maintain a similar gain for different temperatures, we kept $\Delta V = 5$\,V, and the results are presented in Fig.~\ref{lightyield}.
-As shown in Fig.~\ref{lightyield}, the measured light yield of the undoped CsI crystal increased with decreasing temperature, consistent with previous measurements using typical PMTs~\cite{amsler2002,park2021}.
-At the lowest temperature of 86\,K with $\Delta V = 8$ V, we obtained the highest light yield of 37.9 $\pm$ 1.5 photoelectrons per keV, which is approximately 18 times larger than the light yield at room temperature.
-The contributions from DCR and crosstalk are considered in the light yield estimation, and the errors associated with these values are included as systematic uncertainties.
+The light yield of the undoped CsI crystal was measured using the $^{109}$Cd source for temperatures ranging from 86\,K to 293\,K. To maintain a consistent gain across different temperatures, overvoltage was kept constant.
+The results, shown in Fig. 5, are presented alongside previous measurements using typical PMTs~\cite{amsler2002,park2021}, with all three datasets normalized to have the same value at 280\,K. We show data at 5\,V overvoltage for the temperature-dependent analysis, as measurements at higher overvoltages become less reliable due to increased crosstalk and DCR at elevated temperatures.
+The observed increase in light yield at lower temperatures aligns with earlier measurements.
+At 86\,K, the total light yields for overvoltages of 3\,V and 5\,V are $21.3 \pm 0.8$ and $22.9 \pm 0.8$ PE/keV, respectively.
+The highest yield of $26.2 \pm 1.3$ PE/keV was obtained at the same temperature with overvoltages of 8\,V, corresponding to the voltage with the highest gain.
+The contributions from DCR and crosstalk are considered in the light yield estimation and the errors associated with these values are included as systematic uncertainties.
+The light yield is calculated as the charge integrated in the analysis time window divided by the charge of a single photoelectron (SPE) and the energy of the peak from the radioactive source.
+Any charge contributed by the DCR should be subtracted from the total charge only to account charges from scintillation events.
+Additionally, the crosstalk probability should be corrected to account effective charge produced by single-photoelectron.
+This process can be described as following,

+where $Q_{Tot}$ is the total charge within the timing window of this analysis (denoted as $T$), which is 16 $\mu$s, $q_{SPE}$ denotes the charge of SPE, and $p_{iCT}$ ($p_{eCT}$) indicates the internal (external) crosstalk probability of the SiPM as summarized in Table~\ref{crosstalk}. $E_{cal}$ represents the energy from the $^{109}$Cd source, either 23.0 or 88.0\,keV.

-The emission wavelength of the undoped CsI crystal is peaked at 310\,nm at room temperature and increased to 340 nm at 77\,K~\cite{Woody:1990hq}.
-At these wavelength, SiPMs have an almost twice higher PDE of roughly 30\% than that of typical PMTs, which have a PDE of less than 15\%.
+The emission wavelength of the undoped CsI crystal is peaked at 310\,nm at room temperature and measured to be temperature dependent and equal to 340\,nm at 77\,K~\cite{Woody:1990hq}.
+At this wavelength, SiPMs have an almost twice higher PDE of roughly 30\% than that of typical PMTs, which have a PDE of less than 15\%.
 This results in an increased light yield compared to PMT measurements~\cite{Ding:2020uxu}.
-Similar increases with SiPMs coupled with undoped CsI crystals were observed by other groups~\cite{Ding:2022jjm}, reporting 43.0 photoelectrons per keV at 77\,K. Applying a wavelength shifter from 340\,nm to 420\,nm resulted in a further increase in light yield to 52.1 photoelectrons/keV~\cite{Wang:2022ekc}.
+Similar results were reported by other groups~\cite{Wang:2022ekc}, achieving a light yield of 30.1 PE/keV at 77\,K with SiPMs coupled to undoped CsI crystals and a wavelength shifter from 340\,nm to 420\,nm.